A Monkey Wrench technician finishing up a tankless water heater installation.

 • Who a tankless water heater is right for

-We here at Monkey Wrench Plumbing are trained and certified with some of the top tankless water heater manufacturers like Noritz and Navien.
+We here at Monkey Wrench Plumbing, Heating, Air & Electric are trained and certified with some of the top tankless water heater manufacturers like Noritz and Navien.
 Since 2007, we’ve helped thousands of clients across the Los Angeles area with their tankless water heater needs including helping them decide if a tankless water heater is right for them.
 Now, it’s your turn!

 A tankless water heater is a water heater that heats your water without the bulkiness of a tank.
 Unlike a conventional water heater that is storing the water inside the tank, a tankless water heater has nowhere to store water and heats the water as it moves through the heat exchanger, ultimately providing with you an endless supply of hot water.